-Deacon vestments were always less widely used in the Church for one simple reason: the number of deacons was always several times smaller than the number of elders.
+Deacon vestments were always less widely used in the Church for one simple reason: the number of clerics was always several times smaller than the number of elders.
 In general, this is due to the divine functions of the deacon to minister during the Eucharist, to perform penances and read the Litany.
-Also in most cases, the deacon degree for the ministers was, and still is, only an intermediate stage in the further acceptance of the second degree of the holy ordinance - the presbytery.
+Also in most cases, the minister degree for the ministers was, and still is, only an intermediate stage in the further acceptance of the second degree of the holy ordinance - the presbytery.
 There are not many who choose to serve the Lord in the deacon's ministry throughout their lives.

-However, with the beginning of the revival of church life, the number of deacons has increased significantly compared to the Soviet period.
-Sewing vestments also became necessary for deacons.
+However, with the beginning of the revival of church life, the number of clerics has increased significantly compared to the Soviet period.
+Sewing vestments also became necessary for attendants.
 Now this is done by both monastery workshops and secular masters.
 If you want to buy deacon vestments, we advise you to pay attention to such criteria as the quality of the materials used, their manufacturer, as well as the experience of the master or enterprise in sewing this kind of products.

 To our customers, we guarantee honesty, integrity, high quality of work and high-quality materials.
 We always check the finished products for defects and dimensional accuracy.
 For many years of work, we have developed our own style of cutting and sewing.
 Our products are sewn according to church canons and made different from those produced by other workshops.